VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > a specific order to the read-side.
 This perhaps indicates a problem
 > with the original analysis and design of this part of the system.

 The domain expert was clear that the system should confirm that seats are available before taking payment.
 Contoso does not want to sell seats and then have to explain to a Registrant that those seats are not in fact available.
-Therefore the team looked for ways to streamline getting as far as the Payment screen in the UI.
+Therefore, the team looked for ways to streamline getting as far as the Payment screen in the UI.

 > **BethPersona:** This cautious strategy is not appropriate in all
 > scenarios.
 In some cases the business may prefer to take the money
 > even if it cannot immediately fulfill the order: the business may know
-> that the stock will be replenished soon, or that the customer is happy
+> that the stock will be replenished soon, or that the customer will be
-> to wait.
-In this scenario, although Contoso could refund the money to
+> happy to wait.
+In our scenario, although Contoso could refund the
+> money to a Registrant if tickets turned out not to be available, a
-> a Registrant, the Registrant may purchase flight tickets that are not
+> Registrant may decide to purchase flight tickets that are not
 > refundable in the belief that the conference registration is
 > confirmed.
 This type of decision is clearly one for the business and
 > the domain expert.